Skip to content

 Where are Fantom, Celo, Polygon, and Other EVM Chains?

 The smart contract development environment is effectively the same for all chains that support EVM.
-For changes in gas costs and transaction times, consider testing contract logic on DevNet and then using TestNet environments to get chain-specific answers.
+For changes in gas costs and transaction times, consider testing contract logic on DevNet and then using Testnet environments to get chain-specific answers.

 Solana is Taking Forever